Skip to main content

 Quick Start

-This chapter will introduce you to all the syntax and basic concepts of Ribir.
+This chapter will introduce you to all the syntax and common basic concepts of Ribir.

 You will learn